aulukelvin/CarND-Behavioral-Cloning-P3/README.md

 After the trimming, the distribution is like below, we can see other nearly invisible in the previous histogram showing up in the new histogram:
 ![trimmed histogram][image3]

+I did a explotary data analysis to get a feeling of the data.
+I randomly plotted the images from center camera and both left and right cameras to see the difference.
+![EDA][image4]
 To make the training works smoothly on the small data set, I applied several augmentation to enlarge the training data set.
 In the training process, I reserved 15% of the data as validation data set, and use seperated data generators for training data and validation data.
 Several data augmentation techniques have been used in the training data generator:
  * use left and right camera images;
  * randomly shift image horizontally;